 Most of us value our independence.
-Remember that day after getting your driver's license when you were allowed to take the car yourself for the first time?
+Remember that day after getting your driver's license, you were allowed to take the car for the first time?
 Since that day, you have been independent.

-The decision about their ability to drive may become your responsibility.
-At some point, you may be in a position to decide to take-away your elder parent's driving privileges.
+The decision about an older family member's ability to drive may become your responsibility.
+At some point, you may be in a position to decide to take away your elder parent's driving privileges.
 The decision to take away the car keys will not be easy, as you may be responsible for taking away a large part of their independence, something they have done all their life.

 Our reflexes get slower with age.
-Reaction time to driving events quickly becomes reduced, placing them and other drivers at risk as these reactions become more diminished.
+Reaction time to driving events quickly becomes reduced, placing them and other drivers at risk as these reactions diminish.

 Many older people also suffer from a shorter attention span, and the shorter attention span limits the ability to do two things at once, which is essential when driving.

 With age comes additional changes in health, body, and mind.
 Many of these changes will impact a person's ability to drive.
 Even simple things like stiff joints or weaker muscles reduce the ability to move quickly, which is vital in an emergency driving situation.

 The loss of feeling or tingling in your feet and fingers can make it harder to use the foot pedals or steer.
 Other, more serious health issues may make it completely unsafe for a person to drive.

 Medical conditions like heart disease, diabetes, and other illnesses also make it more difficult for older drivers to recover from any injuries they may have in an accident.
 Except for teen drivers, seniors have the highest crash death rate per mile driven, even though they drive fewer miles than younger people.

 Seniors are outliving their ability to drive safely by an average of 7 to 10 years.
 Most older drivers recognize and avoid situations where their limitations put them at risk.
 Older drivers tend to drive less after dark, during rush hour, or in bad weather and avoid difficult roads such as highways and intersections.